To the nonprofits of America,

 We recognize that nonprofits can do more good for their communities when they work together.
 We will discontinue any practices that incentivize competition between your organizations, and instead focus on enhancing the effectiveness of our sector as a whole.
 We will work to build bridges between the organizations we fund and those doing complementary work.

 We know the most effective nonprofits are those that treat their missions, visions, and values as the compass that guides every decision they make.
-We will direct our support toward organizations that demonstrate they can stay focused on the big picture no matter what sorts of crises, distractions or shiny objects come their way.
+We will commit to working with you to understand how our funding can best support your work, so you can stay focused on your mission.
 This focus is what makes it possible for transformative change to take hold.

 We recognize systemic racism and widespread, long-held inequities as the root causes that make much of the work of the nonprofit sector necessary.
-We commit to supporting all of our grantees in advancing equity, and where possible, will direct our funding to organizations that are creating opportunity for Black people and people of color, LGBTQ+ individuals, those living with disabilities, and others who hold marginalized identities.
+We commit to supporting all of our grantees in advancing equity, and will direct our funding to organizations that are creating opportunity for Black people, indigenous people and people of color, LGBTQ+ individuals, those living with disabilities, women, immigrants and other folks who are often marginalized.
 We also commit to helping our partner organizations build their capacity to advance equity and racial justice.
-We will take a stand for what we believe in, call out racism and bigotry whenever and wherever we see it, and prioritize action over intention in our own organizations and among our grantees.
+We will take a stand for what we believe in, call out racism, inequities and bigotry whenever and wherever we see them, end white donor-centerism and prioritize action over intention in our own organizations and among our grantees.

-For example, we will stand up against the misconception that low overhead is the sole indicator of a successful nonprofit, look at ways we can simplify our grant application and outcome reporting requirements to ensure they do not perpetuate inequities or create unnecessary burdens for you, offer unrestricted funding whenever possible, share our decision making processes with transparency, and ensure the power to drive change sits with you and your communities, not with us.
+We will be intentional about having conversations with our nonprofit partners about what they and the communities they serve need most to be successful, and focus our funding in those areas.
+We will share our decision-making processes with transparency, and ensure the power to drive change sits with you and your communities, not with us.
+We will stand up against the misconception that low overhead is the sole indicator of a successful nonprofit.
+We will look at ways we can simplify our grant application and outcome reporting requirements to ensure they do not perpetuate inequities or create unnecessary burdens for you, and we will offer unrestricted funding when possible.
 We have been making shifts in this direction for some time, and commit to accelerating those shifts now.

 We recognize that in the nonprofit sector, power has long been inequitably distributed away from the people and communities served by nonprofits, and toward donors and funders like us.
 We recognize our privilege and the role we have played in perpetuating this problem in the past.
 In the future, we commit to doing all we can to distribute power to the people and communities our nonprofit partners work with and to amplifying the voices of people who hold marginalized identities in the process.
 We will ask for and listen to your input, feedback and opinions, and those of your communities, every step of the way.